 You wonder how your fellow gym goer is getting on with his protein shake and feeling torn between your progress and your stomach you make a mental note to do some research on different types of protein powder.
 You get back to your desk and whilst no one is looking begin to search for alternative protein powders, only to realise your heart isn’t really in it.

 The more you think about the more you begin to understand that you’re done with protein shakes, you decide to take a new direction with your pre and post workout nutrition.

 What’s Best For The Average Gym Goer Looking To Build Muscle Or Lose Fat?

-If you’re just looking to build good aesthetics, keep fit or improve sporting performance on a casual level then total daily calorie intake and macronutrient ratios are of more importance to you that the exact timing and composition of your meals.
+@@If you’re just looking to build good aesthetics, keep fit or improve sporting performance on a casual level then total daily calorie intake and macronutrient ratios are of more importance to you that the exact timing and composition of your meals.@@

 In fact, research published by Alan Aragon and Brad Schoenfeld supports this and found that the post-workout meal is only truly important if a pre-workout meal had NOT been eaten.
 If a pre-workout meal HAD been eaten then the importance of the post-workout meal was largely diminished.

-The researchers go on to explain that unless you are planning on training a second time later in the day (and therefore needed to restore glycogen stores more immediately) or had not eaten a pre-workout meal, then as long as daily caloric needs were met across the 24-hour day period there is no particular benefit gained from having a post-workout meal.
+The researchers go on to explain that unless you are planning on training a second time later in the day (and therefore needed to restore glycogen stores more immediately) or had not eaten a pre-workout meal, then as long as daily caloric needs were met over the 24-hour day period there is no particular benefit gained from having a post-workout meal.